 ,We maintain a prayer quilt

 ministry for anyone in need of prayer whether for illness or any one of life’s

 difficulties.
 Quilts are made by volunteers and placed in the side chapel on Sunday mornings.
 Following communion, parishioners stop and tie a knot in the quilt while saying a prayer for the person for whom it is designated.
 When every knot is tied the quilt is given to the person for whom the prayers were offered.
 Prayer Quilt request forms are in the narthex.

 Meals in Love for Claire (Milc)

-This ministry finds it's purpose in feeding our brothers and sisters in our church family when important life milestones are occuring; the birth or adoption of a child, illness, injury, death, divorce, any need that might be served by a warm meal and a caring heart.
-This ministry was founded to honor Claire Lieving, parish member, wife, mother, friend.
+This ministry finds it's purpose in feeding our brothers and sisters in our church family when important life milestones are occurring; the birth or adoption of a child, illness, injury, death, divorce; any need that might be served by a warm meal and a caring heart.
+This ministry was founded to honor Claire Lieving :a parish member, wife, mother, and friend.

 Our welcome ministers greet our members and guests at our 10:30 service, handing out bulletins, welcoming newcomers and taking a count of those present.
 We always need more help -- if you can smile, you are ready!
 Find out more here.